 What You Can Eat and What You Can't

 No foods are off-limits with Noom, but the app steers you toward choices that are lower in calories and higher in nutrition.
-To simplify eating, the app color-codes foods -- green, yellow, and red -- based on their nutrient count.
-Red doesn't mean bad.
+To simplify eating, the app color-codes foods -- green, yellow, and orange -- based on their nutrient count.
+Orange doesn't mean bad.
 It just means these foods are higher in calories and meant to be eaten in smaller amounts.

 Green foods like these contain the most nutrients, and should make up the bulk of your diet: